 23. Mad Isn’t Bad: A Child’s Book about Anger

-(ages 4 +) by
+(ages 4+) by :

-Anger Books For Kids
+Anger Books For Kids:

-24. Angry Octopus: An Anger Management Story introducing active progressive muscular relaxation and deep breathing for Kids (ages 4+) by Lori Lite
+24. Angry Octopus: An Anger Management Story Introducing Active progressive muscular relaxation and Deep Breathing for Kids (ages 4+) by Lori Lite:

+“Angry Octopus” is an anger book by Lori Lite that does an excellent job of guiding children (and adults) through a progressive relaxation exercise that helps convey the idea that angry feelings can be managed.
 Children can relate to the angry octopus in this story as the sea child shows him how to take a deep breath, calm down, and manage his anger.
 It is clear, and the illustrations are inviting and helpful.

 25. Cool Down and Work Through Anger

-(ages 4 – 8) by Cheri J. Meiners M.Ed.
+(ages 4-8) by Cheri J. Meiners, M.Ed.:

 This book shows kids that it’s normal to get angry.
-It begins with a few scenarios that might cause a kid to be angry; being left out of a playgroup and being treated with disrespect.
-Next, it talks about the physical feeling of being angry; hot face, tense muscles, and fast heartbeat.
+“Cool Down and Work Through Anger” by Cheri J. Meiners, M.ED. begins with a few scenarios that might make a kid angry, such as being left out of a playgroup or being treated disrespectfully.
+Next, it discusses the physical sensations of anger: a hot face, tense muscles, and a fast heartbeat.
+Finally, it discusses what you might want to do if you get angry, but then explains that these are not always the best choices.
+Finally, it offers children helpful advice on what to do when they are angry.

 26. I Am so Angry, I Could Scream: Helping Children Deal with Anger

-(ages 5+) by
+(ages 5+) by :

 Related: Caring for the Earth: 12 Ways to Help Kids Get It

-7 Anger Management Books and Workbooks for Elementary School-Aged Kids and Teens
+7 Anger Management Books and Workbooks for Elementary School-Aged Kids and Teens:

 Take control of anger.
 Help children learn to manage their anger and emotional outbursts with the fantastic anger management books and workbooks for older kids and teens below.
 You might also enjoy this list of self-regulation strategies for kids.

-1. Anger Management Workbook for Kids: 50 Fun Activities to Help Children Stay Calm and Make Better Choices When They Feel Mad (Health and Wellness Workbooks for Kids Age 5-10) by Samantha Snowden M.A.
+1. Anger Management Workbook for Kids: 50 Fun Activities to Help Children Stay Calm and Make Better Choices When They Feel Mad (Health and Wellness Workbooks for Kids Age 5-10) by Samantha Snowden, M.A.:

-Here’s a workbook about anger management for kids that can help children and teens stay calm and make better choices when they feel angry.
-Anger is a normal emotion just like joy, sadness, and fear, but it can be difficult to know how to express those feelings in a better way.
-The Anger Management Workbook for Kids is filled with 50 playful exercises to help you handle powerful emotions.
+Here’s a workbook about anger management for kids by Samanta Snowden, M.A., that can help children and teens stay calm and make better choices when angry feelings erupt.
+Anger is a normal emotion, like joy, sadness, and fear, but knowing how to express anger can be challenging.
+This insightful “Anger Management Workbook for Kids” has 50 playful exercises to help you handle powerful emotions.

-2. Anger Management Skills Workbook for Kids: 40 Awesome Activities to Help Children Calm Down, Cope, and Regain Control (Ages 5-10) by Amanda Robinson LPC RPT
+2. Anger Management Skills Workbook for Kids: 40 Awesome Activities to Help Children Calm Down, Cope, and Regain Control (Ages 5-10) by Amanda Robinson, LPC, RPT:

-With the activities in this anger management workbook, children can learn to identify their feelings and practice healthy coping skills so that kids can feel calm and in control when angry feelings arise.
+While some children instinctively know how to regulate their emotions, others lack the skills to express their anger more appropriately.
+This warm, engaging workbook by Amanda Robinson, LPC, RPT, can help children ages 5-10 develop strong skills for managing their anger through 40 fun activities.
+With the activities in the “Anger Management Skills Workbook for Kids,” children can learn to identify their feelings and practice healthy coping skills to feel calm and in control when angry feelings arise.
 A bonus section at the end of each chapter encourages kids and their families to practice the skills they’ve learned for even greater emotional mastery and success.

 3. I’m Not Bad, I’m Just Mad: A Workbook to Help Kids Control Their Anger

-(ages 6-12) by
+(ages 6-12) by :

 4. Seeing Red: An Anger Management and Anti-Bullying Curriculum Guide for Kids